Concentration for random product formulas: Introduction

-To approximate the target unitary $U$ up to accuracy $\epsilon$ in operator norm, a total gate count $N = \mathcal{O}(L \lambda^2 t^2 / \epsilon)$ suffices\footnote{To finally compile into universal gates, run a standard gate synthesis algorithm (such as Solovay--Kiteav) for each simple term.
-This yields another multiplicative factor on the gate count.} \cite[Section~3]{childs2019theory}.
+} \AC{ To approximate the target unitary $U$ up to accuracy $\epsilon$ in operator norm, a total gate count $N = \mathcal{O}(L \lambda^2 t^2 / \epsilon)$ suffices\footnote{\AC{To finally compile into universal gates, run a standard gate synthesis algorithm (such as Solovay--Kiteav) for each simple term.
+This yields another multiplicative factor on the gate count.}} \cite[Section~3]{childs2019theory}.
 In this expression, $t$ is the simulation time, $L$ is the number of terms, and $\lambda = \sum_j \norm{h_j} $ summarizes the interaction strengths within $H$.
 The main idea is to cancel out the leading-order term in the Taylor expansion by including each of the $L$ terms.
 Owing to this construction, the factor $L$ remains in higher-order Suzuki formulas where the gate count $N = \mathcal{O}(L (\lambda t)^{1+ o(1)} / \epsilon^{o(1)})$, even though the time-dependence becomes nearly optimal.
 We refer to Table~\ref{table:qDRFIT_vs_suzuki} for a sharper gate count incorporating commutators.
 Recently, researchers started using randomization to improve the performance of product formulas \cite{childs2019faster, campbell2019random, ouyang2020compilation,faehrmann2021randomized}.
-Campbell~\cite{campbell2019random} introduced the \textsc{qDRIFT} algorithm, which approximates the target evolution $U=\e^{-\iunit Ht}$ by a quantum channel that results from averaging products $V_N \cdots V_1$ of random unitaries.
+Campbell~\cite{campbell2019random} introduced the \textsc{qDRIFT} algorithm,

+which approximates the target evolution $U=\e^{-\iunit Ht}$ by a quantum channel that results from averaging products $V_N \cdots V_1$ of random unitaries.
 Each $V_k$ corresponds to a short-time evolution based on a single term $h_K$ from the Hamiltonian.
 The index $K$ is selected randomly, according to an importance sampling distribution $(p_1, \dots, p_L)$, constructed to match the leading order of time step

 This approximation is achieved by averaging over a single (random) unitary.
 (In contrast, the first order Suzuki formula \eqref{eq:first_order} must cycle through all terms which incurs an extra $L$-factor.)
 Independence among the $V_k$'s then ensures